 Topic 3: Introduction to Randomized MM, Chapter 1.

-Joshua Angrist and Victor Lavy, “The Effect of High School Matriculation: Evidence from Randomized Trials,” NBER Working Paper No. 9389.
+* Joshua Angrist and Victor Lavy, “The Effect of High School Matriculation: Evidence from Randomized Trials,” NBER Working Paper No. 9389.

 Esther Duflo and Emmanuel Saez, “The Role of Information and Social Interactions in Retirement Savings Decisions: Evidence from a Randomized Experiment,” Quarterly Journal of Economics, August 2003